frankiesanjana/women-in-STEM-quiz/README.md

 - As the site owner, I want to fulfil the needs and wishes of these users.
 - As the site owner, I want to provide clear and accurate information.
-- As the site owner, I want to provide an enjoyable experience for users.
+- As the site owner, I want to provide an enjoyable experience for users, where users can play through the quiz easily and intuitively.
 - As the site owner, I want users to be able to access the site from any size of device.
 - As the site owner, I want users to be inspired to learn more about women in STEM.
 As such, I want to provide some basic information, but also link out to external sources from which users can find out more.
 - As the site owner, I want users to enjoy the site and find it interesting enough that they think it is worth sharing with others.